Training & Workshops

-Understanding how grant managers, funding agencies, and even your stakeholders evaluate project proposals is essential to winning their support for it.
-This workshop provides a step-by-step process that can help your organization use logic models to outline and plan programs and develop strategies to achieve funder support.
-Most logic models start with the outcomes or results in mind, and include common elements for program design, evaluation, and required resources.
+Understanding how grantmakers, collaborative partners, and even your stakeholders will evaluate a project proposal is essential to winning their support.
+This workshop offers a step-by-step process that can help your organization outline and plan programs — and develop successful strategies to demonstrate why they merit support — using an assessment tool known as a “logic model”.
+Most logic models start with the intended outcomes in mind, and include common elements for program design, evaluation, and required resources.

-- Sharing expectations within an organization and facilitating conversations about a program’s goals, intent, and anticipated outcomes with potential partners and funders
+- Share expectations within your organization, and facilitate conversations about a program’s intent, goals, and anticipated outcomes with potential partners and funders

-- Outlining the activities and methods required to produce a program’s proposed outcomes
+- Outline the activities and methods required to produce a program’s proposed outcomes

-- Creating a proactive plan for tracking, measuring, and evaluating a program
+- Create a proactive plan for tracking, measuring, and evaluating a program

-- Determining cost-per-outcome figures to explain and promote a program’s results to funders in grant applications, funding appeals, annual reports, marketing materials, etc
+- Determine costs-per-outcome in order to explain and promote a program’s results in grant applications, funding appeals, annual reports, marketing materials, etc.

-- Preparing information commonly requested in grant applications and proposals
+- Prepare information commonly requested in grant applications and proposals

 This “math-free” workshop will help your organization plan and create operating and program budgets, with a focus on the role of budgets in funding proposals and applications.
 Participants receive templates in Microsoft Word and Excel format to help them develop budgets, and a certificate of completion.